Carbon-Twelve-C12/supernova/btclib/src/docs/consensus_rules.md

-# SuperNova Blockchain Consensus Rules
+# supernova Blockchain Consensus Rules

-This document outlines the formal specification of the SuperNova blockchain consensus rules.
+This document outlines the formal specification of the supernova blockchain consensus rules.
 These rules define the properties that must be satisfied for blocks and transactions to be considered valid according to the consensus protocol.

 ## Table of Contents